 Lapsed customers and declining new customer

-The retailer wanted to re-engage with its customers through a digitial marketing campaign but identified falling new customer counts and incomplete details.
+The retailer wanted to re-engage with its customers through a digital marketing campaign but identified falling new customer counts and incomplete customer details.
 They were able to use the Retail Score solution to set targets for stores and identify locations falling behind.

 Their digital campaign became targeted and relevant, stores became aware, accountable and motivated to collect complete customer details for future digital campaigns.